HarryBeadle/speedcrunch/doc/src/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+This explicit qtkeyword directive serves to identify the "home" location:
+.. when just opening the manual, this is what is displayed.

 .. qtkeyword:: id="home"